 In most cases the Purchaser having to pay the full value of the purchase price, will not accept to keep the title of the purchased property in the name of the Seller.
 In such cases this service is an option that clients may wish to use.

 Trusts are very similar to the ones commonly used in the United Kingdom but not known as such in some other countries.
-Should a client wish to transfer his purchased property into a trust for the client who is called the Beneficiary.
+Should a client wish to transfer his purchased property into a trust, the client will be called the Beneficiary and the company will be called the Trustee.
 The Beneficiary will then become the equitable owner with full rights of an “owner”.
 He may occupy, rent or sell the property whenever and at whatever price that he may wish.
 All he has to do is to instruct the Trust to transfer the property to a named person or persons.

 The creation of the trust will not entail any costs other than normal conveyance costs applicable to any normal purchase.
 During the continuation of the trust there will be an annual trust fee of £250 + VAT.
 Should the Beneficiary decide to sell, then there will be normal conveyance fees as it will be applicable to any other sale.